 - Parking is free in a large lot at the top of the hill near the Hercules Statue.
 If you’re visiting while the water feature is operating, particularly on a Sunday or holiday, the parking lot will likely be full.
 Public transit is available as well.

-- We didn’t pay to walk through the Hercules Statue (though the upper portion was closed), through the water features, or around the castle.
+- It’s FREE to explore the Hercules Statue (though the upper portion may be closed), the water features, and the exterior castle grounds.

 - Official site for Bergpark Wilhelmshöhe (DE only)